lantunes/netomaton/demos/animation_demo/README.md

 Network Automata can be animated with the Netomaton `animate` function.

-For example, the evolution of a 2D 60x60 cellular automaton can be visualized using:
+For example, the evolution of a 2D 60x60 Cellular Automaton can be visualized using:
 ```python
 ntm.animate(activities, shape=(60, 60), interval=150)
 ```
 <img src="../../resources/animation2D.gif" width="40%"/>

-The evolution of a 1D celluar automaton with 200 cells can be visualized
+The evolution of a 1D Celluar Automaton with 200 cells can be visualized
 using:
 ```python
 # note that the shape specified is a tuple containing only a single value